ilyanefox/liftoff-assignments/P2-Project_Outline/README.md

 - User Profile: Users will be able to create a profile allowing them to customize their to-do list with their own categories.
 - Create, Edit, and Delete Tasks: Users will be able to add new tasks, edit existing tasks, and delete tasks.
 Tasks can be deleted either when editing them, or by checking them off the list.
 - View To-Do List: Users will be able to see the complete list of tasks;
-- View List by Category: Users will be able to filter the list to view tasks by category label.
+- View List by Category: Users will be able to view tasks by category label.
 - Responsive Design: Users will be able to view the application well on different devices.

 ### Technologies